Clan O'Dwyer

-O'Dwyer (Irish: Ó Dubhuir), also known as Dwyer, Dyer or Maguire is one of Ireland’s oldest Gaelic noble or aristocratic houses, based most prominently in what is today County Tipperary.
+O'Dwyer (Irish: Ó Dubhuir), also known as Dwyer, Dyer is one of Ireland's oldest Gaelic noble or aristocratic houses, based most prominently in what is today County Tipperary.
 The name means "dark coloured", in reference to their progenitor Dubhuir mac Spealáin's hair colour.

 Ancestry

 A claimed ancestor of the O'Dwyer clan was King Milesius of Spain, who according to legend conquered Ireland for the Gaels.

 Documented paternal ancestors of the clan are of the Laigin, specifically, Cairbre Cluichechair, who was the son of Cú Corb, King of Leinster (himself the son of High King, Conchobar Abradruad).
 Cairbre Cluichechair moved into Munster, founding the Dál Cairbre Aradh at an early stage.

+However, according to historian C. Thomas Cairney, the O'Dwyers were chiefs of the Dal Cairbre Arad tribe who in turn came from the Erainn who were the second wave of Celts to settle in Ireland between about 500 and 100 BC, which was before the Laigin who were the third wave of Celts to settle in Ireland.

 History

 There are accounts of the O'Dwyer family participating in the Battle of Clontarf and Irish clan warfare.

 The O'Dwyers eventually emerged as Lords of Kilnamanagh in the High to Late Middle Ages, but they are not referenced by name as significant in the Annals of the Four Masters until the 15th century.

 Along with the O'Carroll of Éile, the O'Kennedy of Ormond and the Mulryan of Owney, the O'Dwyers of Kilnamanagh were one of a cluster of regional Gaelic clan powers in the High Middle Ages in the area of what would one day become County Tipperary who held out against Anglicisation with the arrival of the Lordship of Ireland.
 They interplayed with newer Norman arrivals on their borders who became significant powers, especially the Butler Earls of Ormond.
 Clan members Philip O'Dwyer and Anthony O'Dwyer captured the Rock of Cashel in 1641 during the Irish Rebellion of 1641.
 Subsequently, following the Cromwellian War in Ireland, the clan were punished and dispossessed of much of their land under the Act for the Settlement of Ireland 1652.
 Some were removed to County Clare, while others chose exile as Wild Geese on the European Continent.
 A significant number of O'Dwyer men found service in armies of Bourbon France, the Habsburg monarchy (including General Count John O'Dwyer, Governor of Belgrade) and even Romanov Russia (providing an Admiral).

 Throughout history, the O'Dwyers would prove themselves capable generals and soldiers, and would participate in many armed conflicts: